-While at Camp Marin-Sierra, you will have the opportunity to build snow forts and throw snowballs, go sledding or snowshoeing or cross-country skiing, camp-out in the snow overnight in your tent or build a snow shelter, and cook a meal outdoors on a camp stove or over a wood fire.
-You may also want to visit nearby ski areas --- Boreal Mountain, Donner Ski Ranch, Royal Gorge, Soda Springs, Sugar Bowl or Tahoe Donner --- for excellent alpine or cross-country (Royal Gorge or Tahoe Donner) skiing just 30 minutes away from camp.
+While at Camp Marin-Sierra, you will have the opportunity to build snow forts and throw snowballs, decorate snow men, go sledding or snowshoeing or cross-country skiing, camp-out in the snow overnight in your tent or build a snow shelter, and cook a meal outdoors on a camp stove or over a wood fire.
+You may also want to visit nearby ski areas --- Boreal Mountain, Donner Ski Ranch, Royal Gorge, Soda Springs, Sugar Bowl or Tahoe Donner --- for excellent alpine or cross-country (Royal Gorge or Tahoe Donner) skiing less than 30 minutes away from camp!

-Popular sledding areas are the hill just past the maintenance buildings and the hill under the power lines near the rifle range.
+Popular sledding areas are the hills under the power lines just past the maintenance building area and the hill over by the rifle range.
 Always wear a sports helmet (bicycling or skiing) during any sledding activity.
-Building snow caves or structures can be fun; however because of risks, this should involve adult supervision.
-Winter camp at Marin-Sierra can be challenging, and even in poor weather, your Scouts' experiences can be confidence-building and memorable.
+Building snow caves or structures can be fun; however because of risks associated with collapse, this should involve adult supervision.
+Winter camp at Marin-Sierra can be challenging, and even in poor weather, your Scouts' experiences can be confidencebuilding and memorable.

 In order to avoid leaving an ashen mess when the snow melts in the Spring, please consult with the Camp Ranger prior to building a fire outdoors.
-He can guide you to existing fire pits.
+He can guide you to the existing fire pit locations from our Summer Camp operation.